-491 492 effectiveness, application and administration of the subject matter of laws within the jurisdiction of that committee.
+Unfinished Business of the Session.

+12B.
+Any matter pending before the General Court at the end of the first annual session and any special session held in the same year shall carry over into the second annual session of the same General Court in the same legislative status as it was at the conclusion of the first annual session or any special session held during that year; provided, however, that any measure making or supplementing an appropriation for a fiscal year submitted to or returned to the General Court by the Governor, under Article LXIII of the Amendments to the Constitution, in the first annual session or in a special session held during that year shall cease to exist upon the termination of the first annual session.
 [Adopted June 12, 1995.]

-493 Unfinished Business of the Session.
-494 12B.
-Any matter pending before the General Court at the end of the first annual session and any 495 special session held in the same year shall carry over into the second annual session of the same 496 General Court in the same legislative status as it was at the conclusion of the first annual session 497 or any special session held during that year; provided, however, that any measure making or 498 supplementing an appropriation for a fiscal year submitted to or returned to the General Court by 499 the Governor, under Article LXIII of the Amendments to the Constitution, in the first annual 500 session or in a special session held during that year shall cease to exist upon the termination of 501 the first annual session.
-[Adopted June 12.
-1995.]
-502 Papers to be deposited with the Clerks.
-503 13.
-Information intended for presentation to the General Court by any Representative or Senator 504 shall be deposited with the Clerk of the branch to which the member belongs; and all such 505 information, unless they be subject to other rules or of the rules of the Senate or House, shall be 506 referred by the Clerk, with the approval of the President or Speaker, to appropriate committees, 507 subject to such changes as the Senate or House may make.
-The reading of information so 508 referred may be dispensed with, but they shall, except as provided in these rules, be entered in 509 the Journal of the same on the next legislative day after such reference.
-510 A member may include a brief statement of intent with all papers intended for presentation to the 511 General Court.
-Upon a favorable report by a joint standing committee, a committee may include 512 a brief written statement of intent.
-Said statement shall be dated and shall include the scope of 513 the matter presented for consideration; provided, however, this rule shall not be construed to 514 require the presentation of such statement of intent under this rule.
+Papers to be deposited with the Clerks.

+13. Information intended for presentation to the General Court by any Representative or Senator shall be deposited with the Clerk of the branch to which the member belongs; and all such information, unless they be subject to other rules or of the rules of the Senate or House, shall be referred by the Clerk, with the approval of the President or Speaker, to appropriate committees, subject to such changes as the Senate or House may make.
+The reading of information so referred may be dispensed with, but they shall, except as provided in these rules, be entered in the Journal of the same on the next legislative day after such reference.

+A member may include a brief statement of intent with all papers intended for presentation to the General Court.
+Upon a favorable report by a joint standing committee, a committee may include a brief written statement of intent.
+Said statement shall be dated and shall include the scope of the matter presented for consideration; provided, however, this rule shall not be construed to require the presentation of such statement of intent under this rule.
 [Adopted Feb.
 7, 1890.

-515 Amended Feb.
+Amended Feb.
 2, 1891; Feb.
 7, 1893; Jan.
 25, 1894; Dec.
 22, 1920; May 25, 1923; Feb.
-15, 516 1933; Jan.
+15, 1933; Jan.
 12, 1971; June 3, 1985; Feb.
 12, 2009.]

-517 Dockets of Legislative Counsel and Agents.
-518 14.
-The committees on Rules of the two branches, acting concurrently, may prescribe the manner 519 and form of keeping the dockets of legislative agents which are required by law.
+Dockets of Legislative Counsel and Agents.

+- 14. The committees on Rules of the two branches, acting concurrently, may prescribe the manner and form of keeping the dockets of legislative agents which are required by law.
 [Adopted Feb.
-520 2, 1891; Amended Feb.
-19, 1920.]
-521 Duties of the Clerk.
-522 15.
-If any part of the report of a committee over the signature of the chairman or members of the 523 committee is amended in either branch, the Clerk of that branch shall endorse upon the report 524 such amendment.
+2, 1891; Amended Feb.
+19, 1920.] - 570 Duties of the Clerk.

+- 15. If any part of the report of a committee over the signature of the chair or members of the committee is amended in either branch, the Clerk of that branch shall endorse upon the report such amendment.
+[Amended Mar.
+7, 2019.] - 16.
+All papers, while on their passage between the 2 branches, may be under the signature of the respective Clerks, except as to the adopting of emergency preambles and the final passage of